-We will also work with Federated Farmers through the Land Management Forums to discuss the approach to fire measures, using machinery and equipment during high fire danger periods and the potential effect on local landholders.
+We will also work with rural land managers to discuss the approach to fire measures, using machinery and equipment during high fire danger periods, and the potential effect on local landholders and communities.

 Retail fireworks and pyrotechnics

 Fire and Emergency does not regulate the use of fireworks or pyrotechnics when fire risk conditions are not elevated.